Dr. Samant’s award will support his work on developing esophageal stents and advancing them for future use in a clinical setting.

 Our fellowship program is a fully accredited three year training program with a primary emphasis on providing excellent training in clinical GI and Hepatology.
 A robust exposure to patient cases at Ochsner LSU Health Shreveport provides a comprehensive coverage of the national core curriculum in GI and Hepatology training.

 We believe that hands on supervised clinical exposure get the best results.
 This builds confident physicians who are qualified to provide excellent patient care in an academic environment or clinical practice.
 We have formulated a three year curriculum that emphasizes the strengths of our faculty and patient population.
 Fellows develop substantial exposure in the clinical management and treatment of a wide spectrum of digestive diseases through direct care to patients in both hospital and ambulatory settings.

 There are three spots available for July 2020.
 We will be accepting applications through the Electronic Residency Application Service (ERAS) of the AAMC.
-You can apply through their website at www.aamc.org/eras.
-Learn more about the application process.
+You can apply at https://www.aamc.org/services/eras/.

 Again, thank you for your interest in our program.